neelhtaky/Meemo/README.md

 Meemo
 =====
+First and foremost, it is important to note that the Meemo Theme is built upon Zurb Foundation's framework.
+It not only speeds up coding - for us developers - but includes many features that would otherwise be difficult to include such as modals.

 #Features
 ##Responsive Theme (Breakpoints)
 Features five different breakpoings, which are easily referred to as "small", "medium", "large", "xlarge" and "xxlarge".